SocialQu/Branding/content/twitter/Landing Site Copywriting Guide.md

 ## 5. Content verticals

 Answer these 3 questions to pitch your product.

 * How will you increase desire?
 * How are you making it easy for the visitor?
 * How will you avoid confusion?

 I suggest having at least 3 answers for each question and include all of them in your copy.

+## 6. Identify the top-selling points

+Imagine yourself pitching to your ideal buyer.

+What arguments would you use to persuade them?

+* Reinforce the importance of the problem you solve.
+* Compare your product against other solutions.
+* Share what you love about the product.